Physical storage on DASD with variable logging.

 Issue/Introduction

-Variable logging means CA Datacom will create blocks of LXX records with block size up to 32760.
-We will always store these blocks as efficiently as possible regardless of the physical storage device type used.
+Variable logging means Datacom will create blocks of LXX records with block size up to 32760.
+It will always store these blocks as efficiently as possible regardless of the physical storage device type used.

-According to the CA Datacom/DB DBUTLTY Reference Guide, the section titled "Init CXX/FXX/IXX/LXX/WXX/Data Area > Init LXX (Format Log Area) > When to Use > Variable Log Area (LXX) Block Size" reads as follows: "With variable logging, the maximum block size is set to 32760.
+In Datacom, with variable logging, the maximum block size is set to 32760.
 MUF uses a variable size up to this maximum to ensure most efficient use of DASD.
-This is based upon the actual log records generated that need top be written to the LXX."
-In this process, we do not waste usable space on the tracks, regardless of the device type.
+This is based upon the actual log records generated that need top be written to the LXX.
+In this process, usable space is not wasted on the tracks, regardless of the device type.

 There are exceptions to this, but the storage is always as efficient as Datacom can make it, regardless of the physical device type on which the log data is stored.